-Many things have been said or written about this mysterious tree but that’s all it remains-a mystery but what you need to know is that it stands at the heart of other smaller trees and is also at a crucial point of the once powerful Chwezi Dynasty and at the exact point where King Ndahura conducted most of his traditional rituals.
-Surprisingly, this tree is said not to shed off its leaves even in the direst seasons.
+Many things have been said or written about this mysterious tree but that’s all it remains-a mystery but what you need to know is that it stands at the heart of other smaller trees and is also at a crucial point of the once-powerful Chwezi Dynasty and at the exact point where King Ndahura conducted most of his traditional rituals.
+Surprisingly, this tree is said not to shed off its leaves even in the driest seasons.

-Since the tree was said to be Nakayima’s place, her grave is not far from the site and locals of the area are said to be her children and grand children thus visit the tree to ask her for whatever they want-be it good health, good marriages or relationships, wealth and healing from barrenness but she doesn’t give medicine.
-Also near this site is a Paradox of devoted Christians and Muslims attending their prayers on Sundays and Fridays respectively and they surprisingly go back to their traditional and cultural ways afterwards.
+Since the tree was said to be Nakayima’s place, her grave is not far from the site and locals of the area are said to be her children and grandchildren thus visit the tree to ask her for whatever they want-be it good health, good marriages, or relationships, wealth and healing from barrenness but she doesn’t give medicine.
+Also near this site is a Paradox of devoted Christians and Muslims attending their prayers on Sundays and Fridays respectively and they surprisingly go back to their traditional and cultural ways afterward.
 The guide you will meet at the site will take you around the tree and showing you all the features including the 18 compartments.

 How to reach the beautiful and mystical Nakayima Tree